anonymousx97/social-dl/README.md

   * If deployed on a VPS or any server Instragram might block access to some content.
   After hitting Instagram's rate limit image download might not work because servers and vps usually have static IP and Instagram would block access.
   * Deploying it locally would solve all of those issues because most of us are likely to have dynamic IP.
-  Bot <s>is</s> was made lightweight with local deploys in mind.
-But battery life will definitely take a hit.
+  * Bot <s>is</s> was made lightweight with local deploys in mind.
+So battery life will definitely take a hit.
   * Logging in with your Instagram which would solve the rate-limit issues is not added and won't be added because 2 of my accounts were suspended till manual verification for using scrapping bots like these.

 ## Contact